 · Progressive peptic ulcer, history of peptic ulcer or recurrent haemorrhage (2 or more episodes, or more, of haemorrhage or ulceration objectivized),

 · Severe heart failure,

 · Systemic lupus erythematosus.

-Taking tablets or capsules is contraindicated in children under 6 years of age because it can lead to a wrong course.
+The use of tablets or capsules is contraindicated in children under 6 years of age because it can lead to a miscarriage.

 Clinical studies and epidemiological data suggest that the use of ibuprofen, especially when used at high doses (2400 mg per day) over a long course of treatment, may be associated with a slight increase in the risk of arterial thrombotic event (eg, myocardial infarction or stroke) (see Warnings and Precautions for Use section ).

 The most commonly observed side effects are gastrointestinal in nature.
 Peptic ulcers, perforation or gastrointestinal bleeding, sometimes fatal, can occur, especially in the elderly (see section Warnings and precautions for use ).

 Nausea, vomiting, diarrhea, flatulence, constipation, dyspepsia, ulcerative stomatitis, abdominal pain, melena, hematemesis, exacerbation of ulcerative colitis or Crohn's disease (see Warnings and precautions for use ) have been reported following the administration of NSAIDs.
 Less frequently, gastritis has been observed.

 Edema, hypertension and heart failure have been reported in combination with NSAID therapy.